Chemical Excelets: Interactive Excel Spreadsheets

 Velocity of Gas Particles Chemical Kinetics Simulator (handout)

-DNA and Thermal Denaturation An Interactive Graphical Approach to Chemical Kinetics
+An Interactive Graphical Approach to Chemical Kinetics

 Mixing Colored Solutions - How does the absorption spectrum behave?
-Chemical Equilibrium: The Kinetics of Reversible Reactions
+Using "Solver" to Solve Equilibrium Calculations

 Spectrophotometric Determination of an Acid-Base Indicator Constant* Examining the Formation of a Complex Ion: Ag(NH3)2+